archivers-space/morph/README.md

 ### To Install

+Using a Ruby Environment manager such as [rbenv](https://github.com/rbenv/rbenv) is recommended to manage Ruby versions.
+The requirement version is 2.3.1.

 Running this on OSX?
 Read the [OSX instructions](#installing-docker-on-osx) below BEFORE doing any of this.
+Some additional issues with OSX system tools (in particular readline and openssl) may arise when trying to install Ruby 2.3.1 using rbenv.
+The workaround is to specify to rbenv to use the versions from homebrew via:

+    RUBY_CONFIGURE_OPTS=--with-readline-dir="$(brew --prefix readline)"--with-openssl-dir="$(brew --prefix openssl)" rbenv install 2.3.1

+To install via bundler:

     bundle install

+If bundle install fails on OSX to build package mysql2, use the following flags to direct the compiler to use the specified version of openssl:

+    bundle config build.mysql2 --with-ldflags=-L/usr/local/opt/openssl/lib --with-cppflags=-I/usr/local/opt/openssl/include

+If bundler install fails on nokogiri, try troubleshooting [with these steps](http://www.nokogiri.org/tutorials/installing_nokogiri.html#mac_os_x)

+*Configure db*
     cp config/database.yml.example config/database.yml
     cp env-example .env